dspinellis/unix-history-make/README.md

 ## Cool things you can do

-If you have a broadband network connection and about 1.5GB of free disk space, you can download the repository and run Git commands that go back decades.
+If you have a broadband network connection and about 12 GB of free disk space, you can download the repository and run Git commands that go back decades.
 Run
 ```sh